oneconvergence/dkube-examples/insurance_sagemaker/README.md

  After your experiment is complete.
 -  Open resources.ipynb(and set CLEANUP=True) in last Cleanup cell and run
 -  Open modelmonitor.ipynb(and set CLEANUP=True) in the last Cleanup cell and run.
+- Open sagemaker-insurance.ipynb (and set CLEANUP=True) in the last Cleanup cell and run.